ahmadmsaleem/skLambda/README.md

             send "too slow" to player
             delete {challenge::%player%}
             delete {challenge::progress::%player%}
-            delete {challenge::task::%player%}
 ```

-Notes on what we had to do by hand: a global `on break of stone` that fires for *every* player, an external `{challenge::%player%}` flag to gate it, a progress counter, manual timeout via a separate scheduled task, and three `delete` lines per exit path to clean up.
+This works, but you have to do a lot by hand:
+- A global `on break of stone` that runs for **every** player on the server.
+- A flag variable to know which player is in the challenge.
+- A counter variable.
+- A separate `wait 30 seconds` to handle the timeout.
+- Lots of `delete` lines to clean up.

 ### With skLambda